 Why Quality Score Exists

 To accomplish this, they’ve established a system called “Quality Score”.
-It rewards businesses who provide an exceptional user experience.
+It rewards businesses that provide an exceptional user experience.

-To determine your quality score, AdWords looks at:
+To determine your quality score, Ads looks at:

 - What percentage of ad appearances earned a click